 Visit the Sherlock Holmes Museum in Lucens, Switzerland

 A special room shows the 221B Baker Street lounge created for the 1951 Festival of Britain.
-It has original memorabilia related to Sherlock Holmes and Dr Watson, showing items from their adventures – commentary is available in English, French, or German.
-For many visitors, Sherlock Holmes and Dr Watson are clearly more than just literary characters from a bygone age — displays are studied and stories remembered as if they were real life characters.
+It has original memorabilia related to Sherlock Holmes and Dr. Watson, showing items from their adventures – commentary is available in English, French, or German.
+For many visitors, Sherlock Holmes and Dr. Watson are clearly more than just literary characters from a bygone age — displays are studied and stories remembered as if they were real life characters.

-The Sherlock Holmes Museum in Lucens is open weekends from 2 to 5 pm (or any time by appointment for groups).
-Admission is CHF5 for adults and CHF4 for children 8 to 16 – a bit pricy for non-enthusiasts given the small size of the museum.
+The Sherlock Holmes Museum in Lucens is open on weekends from 2 to 5 pm (or any time by appointment for groups).
+Admission is CHF7 for adults and CHF5 for children 8 to 16 – a bit pricy for non-enthusiasts given the small size of the museum.
 The Swiss Museum Pass is accepted.

 The Old Town of Lucens in the Broye Region near Lausanne

 Apart from the magnificent chateau and the Sherlock Holmes Museum, Lucens have few significant must-see sights.
 The old town is pretty and has an interesting blend of very old and new buildings.
 The ancient and slightly dilapidated seem to sit pretty comfortably next to the very modern in this town.

 Lucens has several large industrial buildings, especially near the railway station, and is clearly more alive even on a Sunday afternoon than towns that live of tourism or those mostly occupied by “artists” and commuters.
 The people are very friendly too – “bonjour” flows freely from the mouths of all ranging from early teens to octogenarians, whether hiking or struggling uphill on a mountain bike.